fr33r/siren-java/README.md

 ## What is Siren?

-Siren is a hypermedia specification that provides the ability to express entities, as well various other features such as links, actions, sub-entities, and more.
+Siren is a hypermedia specification that provides the ability to express entities, including various features such as links, actions, sub-entities, and more.
 The Siren specification can be observed in the author's [GitHub repository](https://github.com/kevinswiber/siren), or on [HyperSchema](http://hyperschema.org/mediatypes/siren).